 Your doctor will work with you to help find the number and doses of medicines that work best.

 How Well It Works

-Improves lung function compared to using a short-acting beta2-agonist alone.
+- Improves lung function compared to using a short-acting beta2-agonist alone.

 - Reduces hospital admission for adults and children with severe asthma attacks.

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine you take.
 Side effects are also listed in the information that comes with your medicine.

 Here are some important things to think about: